 Aiken Center for the Arts -- After lunch at Betsy's, burn off a few of those calories by crossing to the other side of Laurens and walking down the block to this impressive local museum and it's shop.
 Relax and enjoy the art, created by local and regional artists, in the various museum galleries both upstairs and down.
 Stop at the museum's shop on your way out and select a reasonably priced souvenir from among the varied selection of photographs, multicolored glass ornaments, original paintings, jewelry and cards created by the local Aiken area talent.

-Aiken Polo Match -- Check out Aiken's Polo Club website at "-----------------" for weekend practice and competitive game schedules and go watch a polo match.
+Aiken Polo Match -- Check out Aiken's Polo Club website at www.aikenpolo.org for their weekend practice and competitive game schedules and go watch a polo match.
 To reach either the Whitney or Powderhouse polo fields (off SC Hwy 19/Whiskey Road) take care and travel slowly over the moderately rutted red clay roads.
 Keep an eye out for horses being ridden on these clay roads during your travels.
 If meeting a rider, common courtesy dictates to (please) slow down and stay as far to the right as possible.